 Myrtle was preceded in death by her husband Harry in 2006, grand daughter Jennifer Kasal, brothers, William Freyenberger, Robert Freyenberger, Ed Freyenberger, and sister Ruth Graber.

-To send flowers to the family or plant a tree in memory of Myrtle Anna (Freyenberger) Gardner, please visit our floral store.
+To send flowers to Myrtle's family, please visit our floral store.

 Myrtle was always a special neighbor to us!
 We enjoyed sitting in the driveway and visiting with her and Harry.